publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch38/schIII/m__us_usc_t16_s1822.md

             (B) which provide for the conservation and management of anadromous species and highly migratory species; and

-        (5) may enter into such other negotiations, not prohibited by subsection (c) of this section, as may be necessary and appropriate to further the purposes, policy, and provisions of this chapter.
+        (5) may enter into such other negotiations, not prohibited by subsection (c), as may be necessary and appropriate to further the purposes, policy, and provisions of this chapter.

     (b) __Treaty renegotiation__